brianjguerin/SQLtember/README.md

 Terms
 * Scale - Able to handle an increasing load without failing.
 Well-designed databases or applications are said to scale well
 * Cartesian Product - The results returned by a table relationship without a join condition.
 The number of rows retrieved will be the number of rows in the first table mulitiplied by the number of rows in the second table
-* Cross Join - Another term for cartesian product
+* Cross Join - Another term for Cartesian product
 * Equijoin - Join based on testing of equality between two tables

 Notes